We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 It’s always best to follow specific product instructions and to start off slowly.

-Generally, though, hyaluronic acid is safe to use both morning and night.
+Generally, though, you can safely use hyaluronic acid both morning and night.

 All products are formulated differently, so result times can vary.

-As topical hyaluronic acid products tend to produce temporary effects, you should be able to notice plumper, more hydrated skin within a few minutes.
+As topical hyaluronic acid products tend to produce temporary effects, you may start to notice plumper, more hydrated skin within a few minutes.

 But if you’re looking to reduce the appearance of fine lines and other signs of aging, you may have to wait a couple of months to see a difference.